Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ## Extending our application

-It is time to put everything we have learned so far to a good use and start extending our application.
+It is time to put everything we have learned so far to good use and start extending our application.
 Our application still lacks a few important features such as reviewing a repository and registering a user.
 The upcoming exercises will focus on these essential features.
 Feel free to use any additional resources, such as React Native Paper's components, while working on the exercises.
 However, using additional resources is entirely _optional_ and you should focus on completing the minimum requirements of the exercises before working on improvements.

 ## Exercises 10.17. - 10.21.

 ### Exercise 10.17.

 Implement a view for a single repository, which contains the same repository information as in the reviewed repositories list but also a button for opening the repository in GitHub.
-It would be good idea to reuse the `RepositoryItem` component used in the `RepositoryList` component, and display the GitHub repository button for example based on a boolean prop.
+It would be a good idea to reuse the `RepositoryItem` component used in the `RepositoryList` component and display the GitHub repository button for example based on a boolean prop.

-Repository's URL is in the `url` field of the `Repository` type in the GraphQL schema.
+The repository's URL is in the `url` field of the `Repository` type in the GraphQL schema.
 You can fetch a single repository from the Apollo server with the `repository` query.
 The query has a single argument, which is the id of the repository.
 Here's a simple example of the `repository` query:

 ```javascript
 {